Soviet5lo/SlashTHEM/README.md

 A changelog of SlashTHEM can be found [here] (https://github.com/Soviet5lo/SlashTHEM/blob/master/CHANGELOG.md).
 A changelog of the current codebase can be found [here](CHANGELOG-NG.md) although it's a tad out of date.

+If you want the last stable release for whatever reason, you can download the source code from the master branch.
+More than likely if you're reading this, you're looking at the develop branch which contains every change since the last stable.

 Current Status
 --------------

 I very rarely come back to this project.
 Only times I work on it now is when I get the urge to play it, honestly.
-There's plenty of bugs that exist, but for the most part there _shouldn't_ be any crashes or the like.
+There's plenty of bugs that exist and things that haven't been properly worked on, but there shouldn't be too many signifigant segfaults hopefully.
 Consider it dormant, essentially.
+I don't necessarily consider this stable, but its playable.
 Plus, there's plenty of other (better) variants out there to play.
 If you must play Slash'EM you could go vanilla, or:

 - [Slash'EM Next](https://github.com/moon-chilled/slashem-next), if you want Slash'EM + Curses Interface + Unicode + a much more coherient codebase.
 - [Slash'EM Extended](https://github.com/SLASHEM-Extended/SLASHEM-Extended), if you want a variant that includes absolutely everything and every possible idea, good and bad.